What are the Keto Pros and Cons?

 Digestive Issues:

 Some people experience digestive problems like bloating, gas, and diarrhea on the diet.
+Digestive issues can be a side effect of the keto diet.

 Long-Term Sustainability:

 The diet can be difficult to sustain long-term due to its restrictive nature and potential for social isolation.
+Sticking with the keto diet can be challenging over time.

 Increased Cholesterol:

 The diet can raise cholesterol levels, particularly in small and medium-sized LDL particles.
+Managing cholesterol levels is important on the keto diet.

 Reduced Gut Bacteria:

 Some evidence suggests that the long-term use of this diet can lower levels of healthy gut bacteria.
+Maintaining a healthy gut is essential for those on the keto diet.